4U2 Wear - Ongoing

 Each spring Bright Futures hosts a book drive to collect new or gently used books for all ages.
 Staff members in the district then select students who could benefit from receiving these books for the summer month.
 Volunteers sort and organize the books and then each school hosts a "book fair" and invites the selected students.
 Each student takes home 3-4 books to read for the summer.
 Books are also available at any time for children and/or classrooms.

 Positive adult role models greeting elementary students once a month as they come to school.
 Usually a group/organization with greeters wearing uniform/shirts that readily identify them/their group.
 For more information at McEowen, contact Taylor Chandler - email@example.com and at HES, contact Brian Graber - firstname.lastname@example.org.

 The Holiday Store offers children the opportunity to "shop" for holiday gifts for their family.
 Students in the Food 4 Thought backpack program receive tickets to shop at the store.
 All students can shop and items are priced low.
 The store inventory is donated by community members who give knick knacks, coffee mugs, carnival prizes, jewelry, etc. Holiday Store donations are accepted during the month of November.

 McEowen Elementary's Lunch Buddy program provides a positive adult role model to students in 4th & 5th grade.
 On the first & third Thursday of each month, Lunch Buddies will spend 45 minutes with their student eating lunch, playing games, and talking.
-Applications are available at McEowen Elementary School or at the link below.
-Lunch Buddies will be asked to submit to a background check and cover the $18 fee for the check.
+Applications are available at McEowen Elementary School.
+Lunch Buddies will be asked to submit to a background check - the fee is covered by Bright Futures.
 They will also participate in a one-two hour training session prior to their first meeting.
-For more information, contact Jill Filer - email@example.com
+For more information, contact Taylor Chandler - email@example.com

 For more information on any of these programs -